-In particular, it was established with Article 11 of said Law Decree (as modified by Law Decree No. 237 of 23 December 2016) that the convertibility into tax credits of the aforementioned DTAs continues to be applied automatically, upon the occurrence of the conditions envisaged by law, only with regard to "qualified" DTAs covered by already paid taxes, whilst for "qualified" DTAs in excess of the taxes already paid, the convertibility into tax credits can only be maintained on irrevocable choice provided an annual fee is paid.
+In particular, it was established with art.
+11 of said Law Decree that the convertibility into tax credits of the aforementioned DTAs continues to be applied automatically, upon the occurrence of the conditions envisaged by law, only with regard to "qualified" DTAs covered by already paid taxes, whilst for "qualified" DTAs in excess of the taxes already paid, the convertibility into tax credits can only be maintained on irrevocable choice provided an annual fee is paid.
 The fee amounts to 1.5% of any positive difference between: (a) the sum of the "qualified" DTAs recorded since 2008, including those already converted into tax credits, and (b) the sum of the taxes paid since 2008.
 In the event of participation in a "fiscal consolidation procedure", the DTAs and taxes should be calculated at fiscally consolidated group level.
-This fee, which is deductible for the purposes of IRES and IRAP, must be calculated (and, if due, paid) with respect to each year from 2016 to 2030and, for 2016, it was payable by 31 July 2016.
+This fee, which is deductible for the purposes of IRES and IRAP, must be calculated (and, if due, paid) with respect to each year from 2015 to 2029 and, for 2015, it was payable by 31 July 2016.

-In the Intesa Sanpaolo Group financial statements as at 31 December 2016, the "qualified" DTAs entered by the Italian companies that are part of the fiscal consolidation of Intesa Sanpaolo were entirely covered by taxes paid.
-In fact, in the period 2008-2016, the taxes paid by the Group were more than the said DTAs.
-Therefore, the convertibility of these DTAs is guaranteed without the Group being liable for the payment of any fees.
+In the Intesa Sanpaolo Group financial statements as at 31 December 2015, the "qualified" DTAs entered by the Italian companies were entirely covered by taxes paid.
+In fact, in the period 2008-2015, the taxes paid by the Group were more than the said DTA's.
+Therefore, the convertibility of these DTA's is guaranteed without the Group being liable for the payment of any fees.